Clubs & Extracurricular Activities

 Mr. Michael McCormack

-Our competitive and performance-based dance company consists of well-trained dancers with opportunities to continue their passion during and after school hours.
-Our students may sign up for elective courses in Dance Techniques and Choreography to strengthen their competitive edge.
+Our competitive and performance-based dance company consists of well-trained dancers and provides them with opportunities to continue their passion during and after school hours.
+Dancers interested must be able to execute various technical dance skills in order to be a member.
+Students can sign up for elective dance classes during their school day to help with their competitive edge.
 Dancers who remain in the Dance Company through their Senior year have the opportunity to be inducted into the National Honor Society for Dance Arts.

 Ms. Maria Virginio